Donald Trump Responds To Meryl Streep’s Golden Globes Acceptance Speech Attack

 Although she never mentioned him by name, the target of Meryl Streep’s acceptance speech political attack was obviously Donald Trump.

-Speaking to the New York Times Monday morning, Donald Trump responded to the attack, explaining that he wasn’t surprised by Meryl Streep’s acceptance speech attack because the Golden Globe winner is a “Hillary lover” and one of those “liberal movie people”, recalling that Meryl Streep even introduced Hillary Clinton at the Democratic National Convention last summer.
+Speaking to the New York Times Monday morning, Donald Trump responded to the attack, explaining that he wasn’t surprised by Meryl Streep’s acceptance speech attack because the Golden Globe winner is a “Hillary lover” and one of those “liberal movie people,” recalling that Meryl Streep even introduced Hillary Clinton at the Democratic National Convention last summer.
 Donald Trump also denied that he was mocking Kovaleski, saying, “People keep saying I intended to mock the reporter’s disability, as if Meryl Streep and others could read my mind, and I did no such thing.”

 Finally, Donald Trump stated in the New York Times interview this morning that despite Meryl Streep’s denunciation during her Golden Globes acceptance speech, plenty of Hollywood stars would be present at his inauguration, saying “We are going to have an unbelievable, perhaps record-setting turnout for the inauguration, and there will be plenty of movie and entertainment stars.”